AlejandroFizZaro/NodeJS-test-runner-TDD-logic-/README.md

       bugs in your code and might be fun, it´s like a puzzle game if you get used to!

-    - As of Version 20 from node, test coverages doesn´t work as expected in Jest and the documentation is not sufficient but in any case, it´s good to try new ways of coding and this module, maybe it become more robust in the future and the Jest dependency is not needed.
+    - As of Version 20 from node, test coverages doesn´t work as expected in Jest and the documentation is not sufficient but, in any case, it´s good to try new ways of coding and this module, maybe it become more robust in the future and the Jest dependency is not needed.
 Legacy solutions are used to replace dependencies.